RomanAyalew/readingnotes/class01.md

 [click here](https://www.markdownguide.org/cheat-sheet/) to go to the website

-## spme of markdown syntaxs and example
+## some of markdown syntaxs and examples

 ### Headings